 Bonus Tip: Pair the Bronze with Metallic Brass

-While you might be skeptical about pairing two different metallic shades, a bronze and brass combination can work quite well if used sparingly.
+While you might be a bit skeptical about combining two different metallic shades in the same room, a bronze and brass pair work quite well if used sparingly.

 The color differences between brass and bronze are subtle.

 In my opinion, the primary metallic color that you want to use should come first.
-Then, add another layer of appeal to the space, and use hints of the other hue.
+Then, add a layer of appealing factor to the space, and use hints of the other hue.

 Colors to Avoid with Oil-Rubbed Bronze

-The Oil Rubbed Bronze finish pairs well with a variety of colors, but there are a few colors to avoid when using this finish for a minimalist home.
+The Oil Rubbed Bronze finish pairs well with a variety of colors, but there are a few shades to avoid when using this finish for a minimalist home.

 How to Match Colors with Oil-Rubbed Bronze?

-2- Use colors that enhance the finish of the bronze.
-For example, if you have oil-rubbed bronze faucets, try using a dark-colored countertop or backsplash to make them pop.
+For instance, if you have oil-rubbed bronze faucets, pair them with a darker countertop or backsplash to draw attention and make them stand out.

 The Bottom Line